 You can double-click the .m4r file from Windows Explorer, or drag and drop it onto your iTunes music library. iTunes will automatically place the song in your "Ringtones" folder.

-Step 6: Sync your iPhone with iTunes.
+6. Sync your iPhone with iTunes

 When you sync your iphone with itunes, your new ringtone will be copied to the ringtone folder on your iphone and can then be assigned as your default ringtone, or as a ringtone for a particular contact.